What is the Development Team?

 How do I get to regattas?

-NRRA is unique in the region because we provide all of the transportation and lodging for the team when we travel.
-These costs are built into the seasonal program fee.
+NRRA is unique in the region because we provide all of the transportation and lodging for the team when we travel to farther away regattas.
+These costs are included in the seasonal Regatta fee.
 The only extra expense to your child is for meals on overnight trips.
 We take one or two overnights trips per season.

 Do I get a uniform?